kjonas65/compSys-e2017-sim/README.md

 Use `make asm`, `make sim`, `make trace` or just `make`.

 **OPTIONAL**: To build the parser use `make parser`.
 Requires FLEX/BISON.
-However, the generated C-sources are already provided with the source code for maximum portability.
+However, the generated C-sources are already included with the source code for maximum portability.

 ## Usage